-Caitlyn Jenner Threatens To Sue Ex Kris Jenner Over Lost Earnings
+Caitlyn Jenner Threatens To Sue Ex, Kris Jenner, Over Lost Earnings

-Caitlyn Jenner has threatened to take her ex-wife Kris Jenner to court over lost family earnings that she believes she is entitled to.
+Caitlyn Jenner has threatened to take her ex-wife, Kris Jenner, to court over lost family earnings that she believes she is entitled to.
 Insiders claim that the transgender reality star has hardly been paid for her appearances on Keeping Up With The Kardashians.

 Happy Thanksgiving to all my friends and family 🙂